-- executing the terraform jobs in the terminal for provisioning and waiting for it to complete by manual monitoring.
+- Executing the terraform jobs in the terminal for provisioning and waiting for it to be completed by manual monitoring.

-- executing the ansible jobs in the terminal for installing stuffs after the completion of infrastructure provisioning and manually monitoring the jobs to complete.
+- Executing the ansible jobs in the terminal for installing stuff after the completion of infrastructure provisioning and manually monitoring the jobs to complete.

 IT-Conductor has taken these pain points into consideration and can configure multiple on-premise gateways that enable us to interact with the local environment.
-So we don’t need a jumpbox with pre-configured terraform/ansible.
+So we don’t need a jump box with pre-configured terraform/ansible.
 They are configured with portable versions on the fly through a gateway before running jobs.
-If the machine with one gateway was to fail, we can always transfer the jobs to another gateway.
+If the machine with one gateway were to fail, we can always transfer the jobs to another gateway.

 We’ve also included the concept of process definition where multiple activities can be woven together so that they get processed serially.
-Activities can be anything like sql script, shell script , terraform script , ansible script.
+Activities can be anything like SQL script, shell script, Terraform script, or Ansible script.

-Each activity has a self-refreshing web based log.
+Each activity has a self-refreshing web-based log.
 The Ansible job collects each playbook task containing its own log, with the help of remote backend features.
-It’s just a matter of sharing the url of a running job if one wants to handover the monitoring to another resource.
-And that’s not required because we encourage automation to manual monitoring, letting IT-Conductor to notify you through mail/sms if the job fails/completes.
+It’s just a matter of sharing the URL of a running job if one wants to hand over the monitoring to another resource.
+And that’s not required because we encourage automation to manual monitoring, letting IT-Conductor notify you through mail/SMS if the job fails or completes.

 Using IT-Conductor as an Automation Engine

-In this section we discuss how we can get the scripts from git repository, make terraform/ansible jobs out of the scripts, weave them together through process definition and finally automate it for provisioning/installation of SAP/HANA.
+In this section, we discuss how we can get the scripts from the git repository, make terraform/ansible jobs out of the scripts, weave them together through process definition, and finally automate it for provisioning/installation of SAP/HANA.

 https://github.com/IT-Conductor/automation-ansible